auth0/docs/articles/appliance/monitoring/authenticated-endpoints.md

 ### Response Codes

-Each endpoint will return one of three status codes.
-None of the responses will include a body.

-The HTTP status codes returned by the endpoint communicates the status of the resource in question:
+Each endpoint will return one of three status codes to communicate the status of the resource in question:

 | Response Code | Response |
 | ------------- | -------- |